spite/unmute/README.md

 # unmute
-UI for Chrome autoplay policy
+Provides UI for new autoplay policy